Newpaw/food_reader/calorie-tracker/README.md

 - Additional nutritional insights

 Users can still manually override any AI-detected values if needed.
 The AI analysis happens on the server-side when the image is uploaded, so no additional API calls are needed from the frontend.

+## Timezone Handling

+The application handles timezones in the following way:
+- All dates and times are stored in UTC format in the database
+- The frontend automatically converts UTC times to the user's local timezone for display
+- When filtering by date ranges, the application properly converts local dates to UTC for API requests
+- Date/time pickers in forms show times in the user's local timezone
+- All charts and visualizations display dates in the user's local timezone

+This ensures a consistent user experience regardless of the user's location or the server's timezone.

+## Docker Configuration

+The application includes Docker support for easy deployment:
+- `Dockerfile`: Defines the container image with both frontend and backend components
+- `docker-compose.yml`: Orchestrates the container and sets up the necessary environment variables

+The Docker setup includes:
+- Volume mapping for persistent storage of uploaded images
+- Environment variable configuration for sensitive data
+- Proper port mapping for both the backend API and frontend server
+- Automatic restart policy for improved reliability

+To customize the Docker configuration, edit the `docker-compose.yml` file to change environment variables, ports, or add additional services like a separate database container.